Detrik23/paste/README.md

 ## Credits
-Special thanks to the Original AimTux project: https://github.com/AimTuxOfficial/AimTux
+Special thanks to the Original AimTux project: https://github.com/AimTuxOfficial/AimTux And LWSS working on the Original AimTux-Fuzion project.

 Special thanks to [@aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@aixxe's](http://www.github.com/aixxe/) github page.)